kflavin/importer/README.md

 The Lambda functions are cron'd, but can also be run manually in [AWS](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions).
 To run, configure an empty test event (event isn't used, all parameters are passed through the environment).

+_Note that the cloudwatch events used to trigger the functions are created manually, outside of the Cloudformation stack._

 ## Overview

 #### Packaging